dataform-co/dataform/content/docs/examples/projects/ecommerce-snowflake.md

 ---
 title: Ecommerce store on Snowflake
-subtitle: A fictional ecommerce store project on a Snowflake data warehouse
+subtitle: A fictional ecommerce store project on a Snowflake data warehouse.
 priority: 2
 ---